CHAPTERS 49-51

 “Do you have a photo of him and your daughter?”
 Kaczmarek asked.

-“Yeah…” Sue pulled out her phone and searched through the photos, finally handing it over.
-On the screen was a snapshot they had taken at the beach, just a couple of days before she was kidnapped.
-Heather had roped Richard and Sue into a selfie, despite Sue’s protestations at not knowing how to take a proper one.
-Richard was content just to be with them, though he wasn’t photogenic.
-Heather had made it her mission that weekend to get a good picture of him, and she had been proud of this one.
+Su pulled out her phone and searched through the photos, finally handing it over.
+On the screen was a snapshot they had taken at the beach, just a few days before Heather was kidnapped.
+She had roped Su and Richard into a selfie, despite Su’s protestations.
+Heather had made it her mission that weekend to get a good picture of her parents—the camera shy, and the un-photogenic—and she had been proud of this one.

 The three smiling faces in the photo had no idea what horror awaited them.